Kerciu/Kerciu/README.md

 - **Email**: [kacper.gorski.contact@gmail.com](mailto:kacper.gorski.contact@gmail.com)
 - **Twitter**: [@Kerciuu](https://twitter.com/Kerciuu)

-## Let's Connect! 🌐
+---

-Feel free to explore my repositories, check out my projects, and get in touch if you want to collaborate or discuss tech topics.
-I’m always open to new ideas and opportunities!
+Thanks for stopping by — feel free to explore my repos and reach out if you’re building something cool, want to geek out about tech, or collaborate! 💪

+_“Obsessed is just a word the lazy use to describe the dedicated.”_

 ---